jackdbd/calderone/packages/plausible-client/.ae/plausible-client.api.md

 import { FetchOptions } from '@11ty/eleventy-fetch';
 import { Options } from '@11ty/eleventy-fetch';

-// Warning: (ae-missing-release-tag) "AggregateOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AggregateOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface AggregateOptions {